-The Department of Surgical Studies provides practical and theoretical teaching of basic surgical subjects for general medicine.
-Other accredited degrees involving the Department include programmes for paramedics, general nursing, midwifery, radiology assistants, physiotherapy, occupational therapy, community care in midwifery and intensive care.
-The Department also provides instruction for degree programmes offered by other faculties at the University of Ostrava, as well as programmes at the VŠB-Technical University of Ostrava (in the field of biomedical techniques).
-The Department cooperates closely with other departments and institutes at the Faculty of Medicine in its teaching provision.
+Staff and external lecturers at the Department of Surgical Studies provide both practical and theoretical teaching in basic surgical courses for the General Medicine degree programme.
+Other degrees for which the Department provides teaching include the qualifications for paramedics, general nurses, midwives, radiological assistants, physiotherapists, ergotherapists, community care in midwifery, and intensive care.
+The Department also teaches courses for other faculties at the University, as well as contributing to the degree for biomedical technicians at the VŠB-Technical University of Ostrava.
+The teaching staff at the Department work in close conjunction with the other departments and institutes of the Faculty of Medicine.

 The Department’s teaching cover all basic aspects of general surgery, thoracic surgery, pediatric surgery, vascular surgery, traumatology, orthopedics, urology and cardiosurgery.
 External lecturers include leading medical professionals whose expertise guarantees outstanding quality, alongside extensive international contacts.